Lipen/discrete-math-course/typst/hw1.typ

 + The set of rational#footnote[A rational number can be represented as a fraction $m slash n$, where $m in ZZ$ is an integer and $n in NN$ is a natural number.] numbers $QQ$.
 + The power set of natural numbers $power(NN)$.
 + The set of all functions of the form $f: NN -> NN$.
++ The union of a countable number of countable sets.
 + The set of real roots of all equations of the form $a x^2 + b x + c = 0$ with integer coefficients.